-Samuel Hopkins (1721-1803) was a Congregational minister in the New England area.
-Born in Connecticut he was educated at Yale, and later studied under Johnathan Edwards (1703-1758).
+Rev. Samuel Hopkins (1721-1803) was a Congregational minister in the New England area.
+Born in Connecticut, he was educated at Yale, and later studied under the Reverend Johnathan Edwards (1703-1758).
 Hopkins preached in Sheffield (now Great Barrington) from 1743-1769, until a difference in theology between Hopkins and his congregation forced him to leave Sheffield.
 Hopkins then traveled to Newport Rhode Island, where he preached from 1770-1803, when he died.
 During the Revolutionary War, Hopkins fled Newport, and continued to preach at Newburyport in Massachusetts, as well as Canterbury and Stamford Connecticut (1776-1780).
 Hopkins is an important figure in Congregationalism, because of the school of theological thought that bears his name, Hopkinsianism, sometimes called New Divinity.
 Hopkins is also prominent as an early abolitionist, being one of the first Congregationalist ministers to denounce slavery, despite owning slaves at one time in his life.

-For more information on this collection please consult the finding aid.
+For additional information please see the finding aid.

 This document comprises the first of two letters to a Mr. Ebenezer Little in Newbury, Mass. from Rev. Samuel Hopkins.
 Rev. Hopkins thanks Mr. Little for hosting him and his family during his travels.
 Hopkins also states that he would like to live in Newbury were it not for his family obligations.
 People mentioned in the letter by Rev. Hopkins include, Mr. Little, Mrs. Little, their daughter, and a "Miss E. West" who was entrusted with delivery of the letter.